UK-GDPR (General Data Protection Regulation)- Personal Data Breach

 What is a Personal data breach?

-i. access by an unauthorised third party.
+- Access by an unauthorized third party.

-ii. deliberate or accidental action (or inaction) by a controller or processor.
+- Deliberate or accidental action (or inaction) by a controller or processor.

-iii. sending personal data to an incorrect recipient.
+- Sending personal data to an incorrect recipient.

-v. alteration of personal data without permission and
+- Alteration of personal data without permission and

-vi. loss of availability of personal data.
+- Loss of availability of personal data.

 What data does your organisation hold?

-i.
-Names, email addresses, address records.
+- Names, email addresses, address records.

-ii.
-Bank details, credit card details, mobile phone numbers.
+- Bank details, credit card details, mobile phone numbers.

 What must a company do when there’s a data breach?

-Data breaches only need to be reported if they pose a risk to the rights and freedoms of natural living persons.
-This generally refers to the possibility of affected individuals facing economic or social damage (such as discrimination), reputational damage or financial losses.
+- Data breaches only need to be reported if they pose a risk to the rights and freedoms of natural living persons.
+This generally refers to the possibility of affected individuals facing economic or social damage (such as discrimination), reputational damage, or financial losses.
 Most data breaches fit into this category.
-But those that do not include information that are linked to a specific individual are unlikely to pose a risk.
+But those that do not include information that is linked to a specific individual are unlikely to pose a risk.
 Whether you are required to report a data breach or not, the GDPR mandates that you keep a record of it.
 In case, it poses a risk to the rights and freedom of the people then, the company must-

-i.
-Notify the ICO (in the UK) of certain types of data protection breaches.
+- Notify the ICO (in the UK) of certain types of data protection breaches.

-ii.
-Report such breaches without undue delay and within 72 hours of becoming aware of the breach, where feasible (even if you do not have all of the details yet).
+- Report such breaches without undue delay and within 72 hours of becoming aware of the breach, where feasible (even if you do not have all of the details yet).

-iii.
-Where the breach poses a high risk of adversely affecting individuals’ rights and freedoms, notify the individual of the breach without undue delay.
+- Where the breach poses a high risk of adversely affecting individuals’ rights and freedoms, notify the individual of the breach without undue delay.

 How to complain and claim compensation?